AgusLasalvia/SorviceLater/README.md

 Then in the terminal type: `mysql -u username -p SorvisLater < dump.sql`

-Make shure that your database has the correct IP address,password and username.
+Make sure that your database has the correct IP address,password and username.
 If you're using a separate machine, remeber to open your TCP port in you DB machine, by default mysql uses the port 3306.